webbpinner/sealog-client-isc/INSTALL.md

 Create a symbolic link from the repository to the apache document root.
 ```
-sudo ln -s <full_path_to>/sealog-client-isc/dist /var/www/html/sealog
+sudo ln -s /home/isc/sealog-client-isc/dist /var/www/html/sealog
 ```
- - Replace `<full_path_to>` with the appropriate path i.e. `/home/isc`

 You will need to tweak this configuration to match your exact installation.
-This example assumes the client will live at `http://<serverIP>/sealog` and the git repo is located at: `/home/sealog/sealog-client-jason-shoreside`
+This example assumes the client will live at `http://<serverIP>/sealog` and the git repo is located at: `/home/isc/sealog-client-isc`

 **Be sure to reload Apache for these changes to take affect.**